SM

 Bellingham broke the previous record set by Marcus Rashford, who was 18 years and 229 days old when he debuted at Euro 2016, just four days more senior than Euro 2004 Wayne Rooney.

-While Bellingham only made a fleeting impression three years ago, he arrives back in Germany with a Champions League winners' medal around his neck and will certainly play a prominent role as England's attacking midfield maestro.
+While Bellingham only made a fleeting impression three years ago, he arrived back in Germany with a Champions League winners' medal around his neck and played a prominent role as England's attacking midfield maestro; his bicycle kick against Slovakia will live long in the memory.

 Youngest goalscorer - Wayne Rooney (Euro 2004)